profzei/Matebook-X-Pro-2018/Readme.md

 - Default SMBIOS settings of this repo is `MacBookPro14,1`

 ## Power management: CPUFriend
-CPU power management is done by `CPUFriend.kext` while `CPUFriendDataProvider.kext` defines how it should be done. `CPUFriendDataProvider.kext` is generated for a specific CPU and power setting.
+CPU power management can be achieved by using `CPUFriend.kext` while `CPUFriendDataProvider.kext` defines how it should be done. `CPUFriendDataProvider.kext` is generated for a specific CPU and power setting.
 The one supplied in this repository was made for `i7-8550U` and is optimized for balanced performance.
-- The kexts and SSDT for `i7-8550U` are [here](https://github.com/profzei/Matebook-X-Pro-2018/tree/master/CPUFriend/1.2.0).
+- The kexts and SSDT for `i7-8550U` are [here](/CPUFriend/1.2.0).
 - `CPUFriendDataProvider.kext` is generated for SMBIOS `MacBookPro15,2` because of Kaby Lake R architecture.
 - `CPUFriend.kext` and `CPUFriendDataProvider.kext` need to be put in `CLOVER/kexts/Other`
 - Furthermore, you also need to put `SSDT-XCPM.aml` in `CLOVER/ACPI/patched` for working as normal after awake.